DCC-EX/dcc-ex.github.io/docs/turntable-ex/configure.rst

   <* MCP23017 I2C:x21 Configured on Vpins:180-195 OFFLINE *>
   <* TurntableEX I2C:x60 Configured on Vpins:600-600  *>          <<== This is the important line, Turntable-EX is connected!

-If there is an "OFFLINE" at the end of the Turntable-EX line, it indicates something is not quite right, so start by checking these things first:
+If there is an "OFFLINE" at the end of the Turntable-EX line, it indicates something is not quite right.
+Refer to :ref:`turntable-ex/troubleshooting:turntable-ex showing as offline with \<d hal show\>`.

-* Is Turntable-EX powered on?
-* Is Turntable-EX connected correctly to the CommandStation I2C interface? (see :ref:`turntable-ex/get-started:9. connect turntable-ex to your commandstation`)
-* Was Turntable-EX turned on before the CommandStation?
-* Does the I2C address defined in "myHal.cpp" match the I2C address defined in Turntable-EX's "config.h" file?

-At the initial power on, note that the turntable should have moved itself to the home position, so all commands below assume this is the case.
+At power on, note that the turntable should have moved itself to the home position, so all commands below assume this is the case.

 This command should rotate the turntable 100 steps only: